You never get a second chance to make a first impression

 - What other brands/logos appeal to you and why?

 Every bit of insight you can give me about your company at this point will contribute to the success of your logo design.
-For this reason, I would advise you to spend some time completing this questionnaire, with as much information as possible.
+For this reason, I advise you to spend some time completing the design questionnaire.

 It’s worth mentioning that sometimes the answer to these questions are not always obvious.
-Sometimes the questions themselves can help to re-define specific area’s of your business so it can be a valuable exercise for both parties.
+Sometimes the questions themselves can help to re-define and shape specific area’s of your business so for this reason it can be a valuable exercise for both parties.

-After our initial consultation, I set about researching your industry, focussing on your company history and learning about your particular ’niche’.
-This will help me to uncover where you are currently at in terms of your current brand identity.
-I will then research your target market to get a sense of your business goals and identify with your company’s values.
-I also research your competitors, this helps me to differentiate your company and ascertain what makes you stand out from the crowd.
+After my initial consultation, I set about researching your industry, focussing on your company history and learning about your particular ’niche’.
+This will help me to uncover where you are currently at in terms of your brand identity.
+I will then research your target market which will help me to get a sense of your business goals and identify with your company’s values.
+I will also research your competitors, as this helps me to differentiate your company and ascertain what makes you stand out from the crowd.

 I then go on to explore design styles in and around your industry.
 This helps me to identify possible design directions.
 Further visual research includes colour and it’s meaning or symbolic reference, typography styles and creative fonts.
 With this information at hand, I then create mood boards as guidelines before brainstorming idea’s to create your unique logo style.

 This is the exciting part!
-I start the process of creating a visual representation of your logo based on my research and your objectives.
-I provide two to three concepts at this point and through further rounds of revision, we work on the clarification and development of one of these concepts.
+It is where the process of creating a visual representation of your logo based on my research and your objectives begins.
+I will provide two to three concepts at this point and through further rounds of revision, we work on the clarification and development of one of these concepts.

 This is where the pen and paper come into play.
 I start with rough sketches determining the desired design features and requirements for your logo.
-Then the process becomes more elaborate.
-To get a better idea of how your logo concepts will translate, I move to a graph or a grid layout first.
-This helps me to establish the correct spacing, sizing, suitability of fonts, kerning etc. When I am sure I have some great concepts for you, I select the best ideas (2-3) and start the magic of creating your digital artwork.
+To get a better idea of how your logo concepts will translate, I will then further refine the artwork to establish the correct spacing, sizing, suitability of fonts, kerning etc When I am sure I have some great concepts for you, we select the best ideas (2-3) and start the magic of creating your digital artwork.

-Adobe illustrator is my friend here.
-All the final artwork is converted to vector format which gives me more freedom to experiment with colour and fonts.
+All the final artwork is converted to vector format in Adobe Illustrator which gives me more freedom to experiment with colour and fonts.
 Illustrator also allows me to tweak some finer details and to create variations of the final concepts by adding or subtracting information as needed.
-This will enable you to easily reproduce your logo so that it looks appealing across all your promotional materials and social media platforms.
+These variations will enable you to reproduce your logo so that it looks appealing across all your promotional materials and social media platforms.
 For example, sometimes you need your logo in portrait and sometimes you need it in landscape.
 Other times you will need it with or without a tagline or maybe a black and white transparency.
-Who knows … maybe one day you will need your logo displayed on a billboard or wrapped around a building … or maybe even vinyl wrapped on your very own aeroplane!
+Who knows … maybe one day you will need your logo displayed on a billboard or wrapped around a building!

 Some times revisions or little tweaks are required to get your logo exactly where you want it to be.
 Maybe you don’t like the colour or want to change out the tag line?
 I will make the changes as necessary and re-submit any final revisions or adjustments for you to approve.
 Bear in mind this part of the logo design process is limited to three revisions only.
 After that there will be additional costs involved.